PsVenom/PsVenom/README.md

 # Hello there!
-I am parth and I love to create!
+I am Parth and I love to create!

 ## A little bit about me :

+I am an Undergraduate researcher at Delhi Technological University.
+I'm really intrigued by AI/ML, Computer Vision, GANs and robotics.
+Feel free to reach me out on discord -

 <hr>
 <h2>📝 Statistics: </h2>